Act-Voyager/Act2/ROADMAP.md

 The `legacy URL` supported by `Act2` are locked down to the list of all conferences at this point in time (i.e. past conferences only).

+At this stage, anyone running Act using the `mod_perl` application on top of the `old_schema` should be able to upgrade to `Act2`, while keeping all the `legacy URL` working.

+`Act2` MUST be a drop-in replacement for Act at this point.
+When upgrading from legacy Act, one should start from a specific commit that will have a well-known (to be defined) tag from which a smooth migration path to the latest development version will be provided.

 ### Stage 3

 `Act2` is the only application managing conferences.
 The lockdown of